seanhillweb/frontend-mentor-age-calculator-app/README.md

 ### Useful resources

-- [Regex Example](https://www.freecodecamp.org/news/regex-for-date-formats-what-is-the-regular-expression-for-matching-dates/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Regex Example](https://www.freecodecamp.org/news/regex-for-date-formats-what-is-the-regular-expression-for-matching-dates/) - This helped structure the expected values for each input vield.
-- [Validation Example](https://catalins.tech/react-forms-with-react-hook-form/) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Validation Example](https://catalins.tech/react-forms-with-react-hook-form/) - This helped structure the individual error messages for each input.

 ## Author